Niiijima/Niiijima/README.md

 - 👋 Hi, I’m @Niiijima
-- 👀 I’m interested in DANCING
+- 👀 I’m interested in DANCING and CODING
-- 🌱 I’m currently learning System engineering
+- 🌱 I’m currently learning System engineering and exploring front-end & back-end development
-- 💞️ I’m looking to collaborate on... life on mars
+- 💞️ I’m looking to collaborate on beginner-friendly web development projects
-- 📫 How to reach me...dont bother
+- 📫 How to reach me qagwu11@gmail.com

 <!---
 Niiijima/Niiijima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.